davidjenei/davidjenei.com/notes/naming-abstractions.md

-title: Naming abstractions
+title: Naming software abstractions
 tags: #documentation
-description: Bad examples
+description: Bad practices
 maturity: 🌱

-Naming abstractions
+Naming software abstractions
 ==

-Words that I don't find particularly useful when I'm trying to understand program code.
+Words I don't find particularly useful when I'm trying to understand someone else's program code.

 "Element"
 --

-I've seen a number of times programmers naming an abstractions an "element".
-Not as a postfix, they simply called their base abstraction an "element".
+I've seen a number of times programmers naming their most fundamental abstractions an "element".
+Not as an extra postfix, they simply called their base abstraction an "element".

 To me this doesn't tell anything about this abstraction, other then that